|Red Hat Enterprise Linux 3: System Administration Guide|

-To learn how to configure autofs to start at boot time, and for information on managing services, refer to Chapter 20 Controlling Access to Services.
+To learn how to configure autofs to start at boot time, refer to Chapter 21 Controlling Access to Services for information on managing services.

-The default transport protocol for NFSv4 is TCP; however, the Red Hat Enterprise Linux 4 kernel includes support for NFS over UDP.
-To use NFS over UDP, include the -o udp option to mount when mounting the NFS-exported file system on the client system.
+The default transport protocol for NFS is UDP; however, the Red Hat Enterprise Linux 3 kernel includes support for NFS over TCP.
+To use NFS over TCP, include the -o tcp option to mount when mounting the NFS-exported file system on the client system.
+For example:

-When the NFS mount is specified in /etc/fstab (client side):
+If the NFS mount is specified in /etc/fstab:

-Since the default is TCP, if the -o udp option is not specified, the NFS-exported file system is accessed via TCP.
+Since the default is UDP, if the -o tcp option is not specified, the NFS-exported file system is accessed via UDP.